MicrosoftDocs/Edge-Enterprise/edgeenterprise/Per-Site-Configuration-by-Policy.md

 ### Can the URL filter format match on a site’s IP address?

-No, the format doesn't support specifying an IP-range for allowlists and blocklists.
+No, the format doesn't support specifying an IP range for allowlists and blocklists.
 It does support specification of individual IP **literals**, but such rules are only respected if the user navigates to the site using said literal (for example, `http://127.0.0.1/`).
 If a hostname is used (`http://localhost`), the IP Literal rule will not be respected even though the resolved IP of the host matches the filter-listed IP.

 ### Can URL filters match dotless host names?